mellow-hype/kernel-utils/README.md

 * set up a buildroot build using the external tree and prepare for build: create the defconfig, enable the kernel module package,
 * run the buildroot build to create the kernel image, rootfs, and kernel module

-a script has been created to automate the creation of most of the necessary files. it does not currently handle any of the buildroot setup itself, only the set up of the external tree structure.
+a script has been created to automate the creation of most of the necessary files, including downloading the desired buildroot version into the project directory to be used for the build.

 Example: